databendlabs/databend/docs/doc/30-reference/30-sql/20-query-syntax/dml-select.md

 INSERT INTO t_null VALUES (NULL);

 --Databend considers NULL values larger than any non-NULL values.
---The NUll values appear last in the following example that sorts the results in ascending order:
+--The NULL values appear last in the following example that sorts the results in ascending order:

 SELECT number FROM t_null order by number ASC;
 +--------+